gregnz/stocks/NTNX.md

 | 2017Q4    | 478.00m       | 17%       | 14%       | 355.90m              |
 | 2018Q1    | 539.89m       | 13%       | 17%       | 351.30m              |

+Deferred revenue really confused me.
+I didn't think Nutanix had any sort of subscription revenue, so ... where was all the deferred revenue coming from?
+Reading the 10Q's seemed to confirm my initial thoughts.
+I contacted Investor Relations (who were really helpful) who confirmed that the deferred revenue is almost all from support contracts.
+So very little to no subscription revenue.

+>The next phase, as presented at our March Investor Day, would be to sell more subscriptions... - Investor Relations

 ### Margins

 |    | Quarter   | Gross margin   | ebitdamargin   | netmargin   |